Welcome to UB’s hub for COVID-19 and return to campus information for the Fall 2020 semester.

-- Clean and disinfect frequently touched objects and surfaces.
+- Clean and disinfect frequently touched objects and surfaces daily.

 - If you need medical attention, call your provider before going to a healthcare facility.

 Leaders and staff across the university are working in teams to update UB’s existing pandemic and disease response plans to be consistent with what is known about the nature of the COVID-19 virus and its spread.
 We are planning for a range of possible scenarios in the near term as well as longer-term impacts on core university programs and functions.
 Our planning priorities are: (1) the health and safety of the University of Bridgeport students, staff, faculty and patients; and (2) the continuity of the University’s core mission.
 Working groups are planning for contingencies in many areas.
-Here are some examples: